ergosumdre/GoogleGlass-OpenAssistant/README.md

 # GlassAssistant

-Use OpenAI's Vision and Transcription capabilities to understand the world around you.
+Use LLava Vision from Ollama and OpenAI's Transcription capabilities to understand the world around you.

 ## Setup